Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space

 Setting 6 uses a two-dimensional coefficient function borrowed from the GMRF literature \citep{happ2018impact}.
 We magnified their coefficient function by four times to make its Frobenius norm maintain at the same level as those of the other five settings.

-Under these six settings, the data are generated according to Model \eqref{eqn:2dflr} or \eqref{eqn:2dflr-other}, where $\mu_0 = 0$, and noise level $\sigma = 0.5$.
+Under these six settings, the data are generated according to Models \eqref{eqn:2dflr} or \eqref{eqn:2dflr-other}, where $\mu_0 = 0$, and noise level $\sigma = 0.5$.
 The predictor $X(s,t)$ follows a centered Gaussian process with the covariance structure described above.
 The sample size $n=2^5$, $2^6$, $2^7$, and $2^{8}$.
 The continuous functions are observed on a regular grid of length 100.
 For each value of $r_c$ and each value of $n$, we repeat the experiments 100 times.
 The numerical results for different level of smoothness are similar.
 Hence, to save space, we present the results for all four choices of $r_c$ for Setting 1, and only for $r_c = 1$ for the other five settings.
-The associated kernel function for the RKHS of FBLR is the same, \be K(s,t) = -B_4(|s-t|/2)/3 - B_4((s+t)/2)/3, \ee where $B_4(\cdot)$ is the 4th Bernoulli polynomial.
-This kernel function corresponds to the Hilbert norm $\parallel f \parallel^2_\mathcal{H}=\int(f'')^2$.
+The kernel functions for the RKHS of FBLR {and the marginal RKHS of FLR+TPK are} the same, \be K(s,t) = -B_4(|s-t|/2)/3 - B_4((s+t)/2)/3, \ee where $B_4(\cdot)$ is the 4th Bernoulli polynomial.
+This kernel indicates the Hilbert norm.